-- 12.7 Each year, the Chief Finance Officer shall report to the Council on the proposed strategy for treasury management for the forthcoming financial year. - The Chief Finance Officer shall report to Audit, Crime & Disorder and Scrutiny Committee annually on the activities of the Treasury Management operation and on the exercise of Treasury Management powers delegated to him/her.
-The report shall comprise an Annual Report on Treasury Management for presentation by the end of July of the succeeding financial year.
-A second, interim report on current performance shall be presented in Autumn to the Audit, Crime & Disorder and Scrutiny Committee.
+- 11.7 Each year, the Chief Finance Officer shall report to the Council on the proposed strategy for treasury management for the forthcoming financial year. - 11.8 The Chief Finance Officer shall report to Financial Strategy Advisory Group on the activities of the Treasury Management operation and on the exercise of Treasury Management powers delegated to him/herthem.
+The report shall comprise an Annual Report on Treasury Management for presentation by the end of September of the succeeding financial year.
+A second, interim report on current performance shall be presented in Autumn to Financial Strategy Advisory Group. - 11.9 To enable Audit & Scrutiny to fulfil its oversight responsibility, Financial Strategy Advisory Group will report back annually (or more regularly on an exception basis if required) to Audit & Scrutiny to disclose how it has exercised monitoring of the treasury management function.